Motorola is announcing something 'big' on Aug. 2

 You can gain a clue by reading the video description.
 It says:

 What could that mean?
 Maybe Motorola will announce a new phone like the rumored Motorola One Power.
-Or perhaps it'll unveil the Moto Z3 Force, its follow-up to the Moto Z2 Force (Motorola has already announced the Moto Z3 Play).
+Or perhaps it'll unveil the Moto Z3 Force, its follow-up to the Moto Z2 Force.
+(It's already announced the Moto Z3 Play.)

 We'll find out more on Aug.
 2.